RealEstateCore/rec/api/REST/RealEstateCore_REST_specification.md

 ### Resource paths

-**Principle.** Collections of individuals may be requested on a path similar to their REC class.
+**Principle.** Collections of individuals must be requested on a path similar to their REC class.
+For example `/realestate`.
 The specification mandates only a subset of REC classes.
-For example `/realestate`

-**Principle.** A specific individual may be requested on a path comprising their REC class and identity (iri), for example `/realestate/<iri>`
+**Principle.** A specific individual must be requested on a path comprising their REC class and identity (iri), for example `/realestate/<iri>`.

-**Principle.** Queries to a root class endpoint (e.g. RealEstateComponent) should return individuals of that class and individuals of its subclasses (e.g. Building).
+**Principle.** Queries to a root class endpoint (e.g. RealEstateComponent) must return individuals of that class and individuals of its subclasses (e.g. Building).

-**Principle.** Queries to a leaf class endpoint (e.g. Building) should return only individuals of that class.
+**Principle.** Queries to a leaf class endpoint (e.g. Building) must return only individuals of that class.

 ## Requests

 ### Simple queries

-**Principle. (_should_)** All REC object and data properties shall be searchable with traditional query parameters where `?property=value`
+**Principle.** All REC object and data properties should be searchable with traditional query parameters where `?property=value`

-**Principle. (_should_)** Querying with constraints on the value should be implemented with an JSON:API inspired operator based query with the format `property[operator]=value` where operator can take different values such as
+**Principle.** Querying with constraints on the value should be implemented with an JSON:API inspired operator based query with the format `property[operator]=value` where operator can take different values such as
 `eq` (equal), `gt` (greater than), `gte` (greater than or equal), `lt`, `lte` for numbers and `contains` and `regex` for substring queries.
 This format and the list of operators may be specified in the future.

 ### Time interval queries

 For queries on time intervals (time series data, series of data points) it is important to clarify if the endpoints are inclusive or exclusive.
-That is, if for instance a day is used as an end time shall data points for that day be returned or not.
+That is, if for instance a day is used as an end time shall data points for that day be returned or not?

-**Principle. (_should_)** Using the same operator based query format as above API implementations should use `starting` and `ending` operators to imply inclusion, and `before` and `after` to imply exclusion, and furthermore `latest` may be used as well with value true.
+**Principle.** Using the same operator based query format as above API implementations should use `starting` and `ending` operators to imply inclusion, and `before` and `after` to imply exclusion, and furthermore `latest` may be used as well with value true.
 This applies to all Time data properties (e.g. hasObservationTime).
 For example `?hasObservationTime[starting]=2019-02-14`

 **Principle.** Time values are serialized according to ISO 8601.